Siddarth-M/NYCTaxi/README.md

 ### Usage ###
 All the data we used can be found in the following link: https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page

-We have written code to directly download the csv files as you run the code using the python standard module [urllib.request](https://docs.python.org/3/library/urllib.request.html)
+We have written code to directly download the csv files as you run the code using the python standard module [urllib.request](https://docs.python.org/3/library/urllib.request.html).
-Feel free to download the data.csv file and change the directory to access it appropriately.
+Feel free to download the trip_records.csv file from the NYC TLC webpage incase there is an error in accessing the url using the urllib module and store in the proper directory to access it.

 ### Visualizations ###